Liora :: Ad and booklet

 A common mistake we also see with posters is the use of too many types of fonts and too many font sizes.
 If too many fonts and sizes are used, the poster becomes difficult to read.
 The impression is of a disorganized design and the design loses harmony.
 You should stick to about two font types and 3-4 sizes.
 More than that will spoil the harmonious look.

-We followed that rule and used only two fonts on Liora’s poster (a special one was used only for the slogan) and 4 sizes.
+So we also used only two fonts on Liora’s poster (a special one was used only for the slogan) and 4 sizes.

 With Liora, a sophisticated impression was achieved with the monochromatic selection of colors, exactly what this type of product needs.